AlbertoGonzalezDelgado/assignments_answers/orthologues/README.md

 ```
 * [Fasta files](https://drive.google.com/drive/folders/0B7FLMiAz5IXPTWJDSkk1MTFPMjg?resourcekey=0-yhXCH6PxXIvg9xwMSolpMw)

-* Create the BLAST-formatted databases for BLAST analysis.
+* BLAST-formatted databases for the analysis.
 We need to create a database for each reference genome/proteome using the following commands:

 For Arabidopsis genome
 ```